shrutika19/url-checker/README.md

 # url-checker
-This app checks whether a given value is an valid url or not.
+This app checks whether a given value is a valid url or not.